The difference between a licence and a lease

 Many grazing agreements are agricultural leases that limit the tenant to one use - grazing.
 You can use a lease for this but that involves formality and notices and time conditions that you would prefer to avoid.
 We have an easier way.

 To qualify as a profit à prendre, your arrangement must be limited to a single crop (grass) for less than one year.
 If the arrangement is for some reason other than the taking of a crop, it cannot be a profit à prendre agreement.
 If the buyer stores a tractor on the land, or uses the land to breed livestock, then a tenancy is created.
-Likewise with time - if the buyer is given a year or more to collect, then he could claim to be a tenant.
+Likewise with time - if the buyer is given a year or more to collect, then they could claim to be a tenant.

 A period of 364 days, just less than a year, is common, but you take a small risk of the licence being interpreted as a lease.
 We prefer nine or ten months.
 If you also lock the gate at the end of the period, you can allow time for your land to recover!